Akashkattil/DevOps-Projects/Project_1-WordPress Deployment with NFS and MySQL Configuration/Step 4 Load balancer.md

 Each URL contains a domain name part, which is translated (resolved) to IP address of a target server that will serve requests when open a website in the Internet.
 Translation (resolution) of domain names is perormed by DNS servers.

-When we have just one Web server and load increases – we want to serve more and more customers, we can add more CPU and RAM or completely replace the server with a more powerful one – this is called "vertical scaling".
-This approach has limitations – at some point we reach the maximum capacity of CPU and RAM that can be installed into wer server.
+When we have just one Web server and load increases – we want to serve more and more customers, we can add more CPU and RAM or completely replace the server with a more stronger one – this is called "vertical scaling".
+This approach has limitations – at some point we reach the maximum capacity of CPU and RAM that can be installed into server.

 Another approach used to cater for increased traffic is "horizontal scaling" – distributing load across multiple Web servers.
 This approach is much more common and can be applied almost seamlessly and almost infinitely.